Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have put together a 31-19 record in games they were favored on the moneyline (winning 62% of those games).
+- The Rangers are 32-19 in games they were listed as the moneyline favorite (winning 62.7% of those games).

-- The Rangers have a 58.3% chance to win this matchup based on the moneyline's implied probability.
+- The Rangers have a 58.3% chance to win this game based on the moneyline's implied probability.

-- Texas has played in 81 games with over/under set, and have combined with opponents to go over the total 43 times (43-32-6).
+- Texas has combined with opponents to go over the total 43 times this season for a 43-33-6 record against the over/under.

-- The Rangers have put together an 8-2-0 record against the spread this season.
+- The Rangers have covered 80% of their games this season, going 8-2-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!